jfmengels/elm-review/README.md

   - [x] I have thought very hard about what the corner cases could be and what kind of patterns this would forbid that are actually okay, and they are acceptable.
   - [x] I think the rule explains well enough how to solve the issue, to make sure beginners are not blocked by it.
   - [x] I have communicated with my teammates and they all agree to enforce the rule.
-  - [x] I am ready to disable the rule if turns out the team is finding it disturbing or unhelpful.
+  - [x] I am ready to disable the rule if it turns out to be more disturbing than helpful.

-If you have never encountered a problem with a pattern before, then you probably don't need to forbid it.
-There are chances the problem will never occur, and writing the rule is a waste of time.

 ## Is there a way to ignore an error or disable a rule only in some locations?